-It’s the best way to maximize your day, do exploring, and beat the crowd at touristy places.
+It’s the best way to maximize your day, explore, and beat the crowd at touristy places.

 If you are solo, be mindful of going out late at night.
 I gave myself a curfew for safety reasons and highly recommend you do the same.